 in my home speakers have 5 amp rated ferrites in tweeter HP xover, and 10 amp rated ones in LP, dcr 0.15 OHM, they may rarely saturate, but only on the highest of reactive current peaks , and at higher volumes than i am capable of driving them so im happy with this school of thought.

-Balancing the things I must do, with the things I'd like to do...This is a skill (or a luxury) I do not possess.
+Balancing the things I must do, with the things I'd like to do...This is a skill (or a luxury) amongst many that I do not possess.

 Last edited by mondogenerator; 1st December 2010 at 04:24 AM.